droonga/droonga.org/ja/tutorial/plugin-development/adapter/index.md

 ---
-title: "プラグイン: リクエストとレスポンスの変更"
+title: "Plugin: Adapt requests and responses, to add a new command based on other existing commands"
-layout: ja
+layout: en
 ---

 {% comment %}